neondatabase/website/content/docs/guides/prisma-tutorial.md

     You can view the migration in your `prisma/migrations` folder.

-## Step 10: Add some data
+## Step 10: Add data to your table

 You have a couple of options here.
 You can add data using the Neon SQL Editor or with Prisma Studio.
+Both methods are described below.

-### Option 1: Adding data using the Neon SQL Editor
+### Option A: Add data using the Neon SQL Editor

 1. Navigate to the [Neon console](https://console.neon.tech/).
 1. Select your project.